HarshitKr3005/Excel---McDonald-s_South_America_Sales_Dashboard/README.md

 Features
 **Overview**: Get an overall snapshot of sales performance in South America.

-Regional Breakdown: View sales data for each country and region within South America.
+**Regional Breakdown**: View sales data for each country and region within South America.

-Time Trends: Analyze sales trends over different time periods, such as daily, weekly, and monthly.
+**Time Trends**: Analyze sales trends over different time periods, such as daily, weekly, and monthly.

-Top Selling Items: Discover the most popular menu items across the region.
+**Top Selling Items**: Discover the most popular menu items across the region.

 **Comparison Tools**: Compare sales figures between different countries and regions.

 **Responsive Design**: The dashboard is designed to be accessible and usable on various devices.